coleifer/huey/docs/signals.rst

 --------------------------

-Signal handlers are executed **synchronously** by the consumer as it processes tasks.
+Signal handlers are executed **synchronously** by the consumer as it processes tasks (with the exception of ``SIGNAL_ENQUEUED``).
 It is important to use care when implementing signal handlers, as one slow signal handler can impact the overall responsiveness of the consumer.

 For example, if you implement a signal handler that posts some data to REST API, everything might work fine until the REST API goes down or stops being